neelsshah2006/Uber-Clone/README.md

 - **Dual User System**: Separate authentication and interfaces for riders and drivers (captains)
 - **Real-time Communication**: Live updates using Socket.IO for ride requests, tracking, and notifications
-- **Geolocation Services**: Integration with mapping services for location search and navigation
+- **Geolocation Services**: Integration with mapping services for location search.
 - **Secure Authentication**: JWT-based authentication with HTTP-only cookies
 - **Responsive Design**: Mobile-first approach with modern UI/UX
-- **Live Ride Tracking**: Real-time location updates during rides
-- **Payment Integration Ready**: Structured for payment gateway integration

 ## 🏗️ Architecture